dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

 - Remember, we're just building fun learning projects.
 I don't expect you to change the world,... yet. 😅

+---

 - I recommend you start writing down ideas you notice organically and rank them on these key questions.
-Something like thisLinks to an external site..
+- Something like [this](https://docs.google.com/spreadsheets/d/1jrgdMMt33lIGqXTEu8vE2fwLjoMkzyJAPlZuKLihvuQ/edit#gid=0) (thanks Thierry!)

 ---

-- Please submit your proposal(s) including answers/scores to some of these key questions.
-A link to a Google Sheet or other online spreadsheet is best.
+- Please submit your proposal(s) including answers/scores/rankings to some of these key questions on a spreadsheet.
 - Don't hesitate to reach out for a 1on1 with an instructor, TA, or fellow trainee and talk through what you are thinking.